Hatcherrr/ticket-service/README.md

 6. If there're no continues seats but enough separate seats.
 And the show or the film are really good to watch, like Avengers: Endgame, people doesn't mind sit separately.
 Then assign them separate seats.

-The venue is 9 * 33 and the priority distribution like: (you can check it in the main method)
+The venue is 9 * 33 and the priority distribution like: (you can check it by running the main method, that's much more clear)

 0 2 4 6 8 10 12 14 16 18 20 22 24 26 28 30 32 31 29 27 25 23 21 19 17 15 13 11 9 7 5 3 1